Games List - Alpha Order

 What happens on campus when women athletes realize they're not being treated equally?

 This game is set at a fictional university in the mid-1990s.
 A debate over the role of athletics quickly expands to encompass demands that women’s sports and athletes receive more resources and opportunities.
 The result is a firestorm of controversy on and off campus.
 Drawing on congressional testimonies from the Title IX hearings, players advance their views in student government meetings, talk radio shows, town meetings, and impromptu rallies.
 As students wrestle with questions of gender parity and the place of athletics in higher education, they learn about the implementation—and implications—of legal change in the United States.

 Using the Game

 Students need a Gamebook, which includes directions, resources, and historical content.
-The Title IX Gamebook is published by W. W. Norton.
+The Title IX Gamebook is published by UNC Press.